msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

       ![alt text](https://i.imgur.com/2vsCzPB.png)

       Rolling lifeblooms wins, also by a wide margin!
 A useful note: bloodboil is a very similar mechanic to Kil'jaedan's Fire Bloom.
+As a follow up, it would be interesting to know if these groups are soaking more than one bloodboil stacks.
       </p></details>

     &nbsp;